sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-1/index.md

 - **Precision**: Fraction of documents that are relevant to the user.
 (How many of the retrieved documents are relevant to the user?)
 - **Recall**: Fraction of relevant documents that are retrieved.
 (How many documents are actually retrieved from the collection?)

-If we try to apply the boolean retrieval example of the previous section to a problem with ~1m documents where each document has ~500k terms,, we will have a matrix with ~500,000,000,000 1s and 0s, whcih will most likely cause a memory problem.
+If we try to apply the boolean retrieval example of the previous section to a problem with ~1m documents where each document has ~500k terms,, we will have a matrix with ~500,000,000,000 1s and 0s, which will most likely cause a memory problem.
 If we have a large number of documents containing a large number of tokens, boolean retrieval is not the best approach to use, even more so considering that there will be a disproportionate amount of 0s to 1s (this is usually referred to as a sparse matrix).

 This issue can be solved by creating an **inverted index**.
 The inverted index allows us to keep a **dictionary** (or **vocabulary**, **lexicon**) of terms per document.
 We will build a **postings list** that contains multiple **postings**.
 A posting contains each document where a term appears.
 Take the table below as an example.
 More advanced search strategies can implement the **term frequency** within the inverted index to have higher weights on documents being retrieved.